wu-json/dovetail/docs/design.md

 When a container is connected to multiple Docker networks, Dovetail selects the target IP using the following priority:

-1. Network specified via `dovetail.network` label (if provided)
-2. Bridge network (if connected)
+1. Bridge network (if connected)
-3. First available network (alphabetically)
+2. First available network (alphabetically)

 ## Future Considerations